Radstock rail accident: Background

 The Somerset and Dorset Joint Railway (S&D) had constructed an extension to Bath in 1874, and this had ruined the company's finances.
 To rescue the railway, the Midland Railway and London and South Western Railway had bought a 999-year lease on the railway and formed a new management, but had not had time to reform matters.

 The extension from Evercreech to Bath was single-track.
 The dangers of working single track railways had long been recognised, and all sorts of safeguards (in addition to absolute block working) were supposed to be in place.
 However, on the single-line section between the crossing places at the stations at Radstock and Wellow, the S&D Railway had constructed a signal box at Foxcote.
 Ostensibly, this was to control a spur to Braysdown Colliery, but it was often used to allow two trains (travelling in the same direction) at once into the Radstock-Wellow section, in defiance of Regulations.
-(The Board of Trade rules laid down that only one train could occupy a single line section at any one time).
+(The Board of Trade rules laid down that only one train could occupy a single line section at any one time.)
 The S&D later claimed that they understood Foxcote to be a "crossing place between sections", which it clearly was not.

 The existence of the Foxcote signal box complicated normal telegraphic communications.
 The Radstock and Wellow signalmen could communicate with each other only through Foxcote.
 At the same time, the telegraph control office at Glastonbury had no direct link with Foxcote, and could only contact it via Radstock or Wellow.

 This awkward arrangement was in the hands of entirely inexperienced staff.
-On the night of the crash, none of the signalmen or telegraph clerks involved was more than eighteen years old.
+On the night of the crash, none of the signalmen or telegraph clerks involved was more than eighteen years old; even the Superintendent, Caleb Percy, was only 23 years old.